moorepants/eme150a/content/pages/faq.rst

    making my own websites.
 Canvas is needed to privately share information with you, like your grades.
 And Piazza offers a very nice interface for class Q & A.
+*Can I use a programmable calculator for the exams?*
+   No, I do not allow anything but a simple scientific calculator.
+Spend $10 and get one for the exams.